aave/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableLockReleaseTokenPool_diff.md

    event LiquidityTransferred(address indexed from, uint256 amount);

-@@ -33,30 +53,69 @@ contract LockReleaseTokenPool is TokenPool, ILiquidityContainer, ITypeAndVersion
+@@ -30,33 +50,80 @@ contract LockReleaseTokenPool is TokenPool, ILiquidityContainer, ITypeAndVersion
+   /// and CCIP is facilitating mint/burn on all the other chains, in which case the invariant
+   /// balanceOf(pool) on home chain >= sum(totalSupply(mint/burn "wrapped" token) on all remote chains) should always hold bool internal immutable i_acceptLiquidity;
+-  /// @notice The address of the rebalancer.
+-  address internal s_rebalancer;

++  /// @custom:storage-location erc7201:aave-ccip.storage.UpgradeableLockReleaseTokenPool
++  struct UpgradeableLockReleaseTokenPoolStorage {
-   /// @notice The address of the rebalancer. address internal s_rebalancer;
++    /// @notice The address of the rebalancer.
++    address s_rebalancer;
 +    /// @notice Maximum amount of tokens that can be bridged to other chains
-+  uint256 private s_bridgeLimit;
++    uint256 s_bridgeLimit;
 +    /// @notice Amount of tokens bridged (transferred out)
 +    /// @dev Must always be equal to or below the bridge limit
-+  uint256 private s_currentBridged;
++    uint256 s_currentBridged;
 +    /// @notice The address of the bridge limit admin.
 +    /// @dev Can be address(0) if none is configured.
-+  address internal s_bridgeLimitAdmin;
++    address s_bridgeLimitAdmin;
++  }
++
++  // bytes32 private constant lockReleasePoolStorage = keccak256(abi.encode(uint256(keccak256("aave-ccip.storage.UpgradeableLockReleaseTokenPool")) - 1)) & ~bytes32(uint256(0xff))
++  bytes32 private constant lockReleasePoolStorage = 0x0f06852668cdd7d8554206875bc1ed67644f9d2a4b038c34789cc8b26cb42300;
 +
 +  // @notice Constructor
 +  // @param token The bridgeable token that is managed by this pool.